kazeevn/llm_osint/README.md

 #### Read Link

-Rather than having a "linkedin tool", a "twitter tool", etc. I want the web agent to be able to easily scrape pages in a generic way.
-To achieve this I created a tool "ReadLink(link)" that allows the agent to read an arbitrary link.
+Rather than having a "LinedIn tool", a "Twitter tool", etc. we want the web agent to be able to easily scrape pages in a generic way.
+To achieve this we created a tool "ReadLink(link)" that allows the agent to read an arbitrary link.

 The MVP of this was to run a `requests.get()` and just dump the raw html back to the agent.
 This broke because: